gohugoio/hugo/content/en/methods/shortcode/Inner.md

 {{%/* /card */%}}
 {{< /code >}}

-When you use the `{{%/* */%}}` notation, Hugo renders the entire shortcode as markdown, requiring the following changes.
+When you use the `{{%/* */%}}` notation, Hugo renders the entire shortcode as Markdown, requiring the following changes.

-First, configure the renderer to allow raw HTML within markdown:
+First, configure the renderer to allow raw HTML within Markdown:

 {{< code-toggle file=hugo >}}
 [markup.goldmark.renderer]